dedliftalpha/Project-Aurora/Readme.txt

-Thank you for downloading Kaiserreich for Hearts of Iron 4!
-This is version 0.3
+Thank you for downloading Kaiserreich for Hearts of Iron 4! test This is version 0.3
 Manual Installation Instructions
 1) Download the mod